Eastern Armenian: Official status and recognition

-Eastern Armenian is, for the most part, mutually intelligible by educated or literate users of Western Armenian – and vice versa.
+Eastern Armenian is, for the most part, mutually intelligible for educated or literate users of Western Armenian, and vice versa.
 Conversely, semi-literate or illiterate users of lower registers of either variety may have difficulty understanding the other.

 The official language, according to law, of Armenia is an unspecified "Armenian".
-In practice, however, Eastern Armenian is the de facto, day-to-day common language of Armenia.
+In practice, however, Eastern Armenian is the de facto day-to-day common language of Armenia.
 For example, commercial translations are generally completed in Eastern Armenian.

 Until 2018, both varieties shared the same ISO 639-3 code: hye.
 However, on 23 January 2018, a code specifically for Western Armenian was added to ISO 639-3: hyw.
 (The previous code under ISO 639-1 was hy.)

 The Armenian Wikipedia is predominantly composed of Eastern Armenian content.
 As a result of the amendment to ISO 639-3, a campaign to create a separate Wikipedia for Western Armenian has been approved.
 This has resulted in separate Wikipedia sites for Eastern Armenian and Western Armenian.